Eye Bags and Dark Under Eye Circles: Causes, Treatments, and Prevention

 Sodium Hyaluronate is similar to hyaluronic acid, but has smaller molecules, which allows for greater solubility.
 Sodium hyaluronate-based gels include Restylane® Refyne and Restylane® Defyne.

 Natural Alternatives, At-Home Remedies, and Non-Surgical Treatments

 Although surgery, dermal fillers, and injectables all provide a more semi-permanent or permanent solution to the problem of dark circles and under eye bags, there are several natural alternatives or at-home remedies you may want to try.

-Eye makeup is one of the fastest and easiest “quick-fixes” available for correcting dark circles, and when used correctly and naturally, may also reduce the appearance of under eye bags.
+Eye makeup is one of the fastest and easiest “quick-fixes” available for correcting dark circles, and when used correctly and naturally, it may also reduce the appearance of under eye bags.
 The Journal of Cutaneous and Aesthetic Surgery released a review that suggested the use of a concealer infused with optical diffusers such as mica or silica to camouflage and lessen the appearance of dark circles.
 It is also helpful to keep the area moisturized as dry skin will exacerbate the issues you are trying to fix.
 Sleep with deeply moisturizing eye cream and try soothing eye gels or moisturizing, nutrient-packed eye masks as well.
 These are a good way to reduce stress and improve the look of the eye area.

 Retinoids are also helpful in reducing the intensity of dark circles and bags by encouraging collagen production and decreasing melanin in the under-eye area.
 After assessing your needs, your provider will be able to prescribe a retinoid or recommend an over-the-counter retinol option that you can apply at home.